17 Best Portuguese Desserts

 #3 Doce da casa

-The name of this dessert literally means “dessert of the house” so nearly every restaurant has its own and it varies significantly from restaurant to restaurant.
-It is like the specialty of the restaurant.
+The name of this dessert literally means “dessert of the house,” so nearly every restaurant has its own, and it varies significantly from restaurant to restaurant.
+It is like the restaurant’s specialty.

-Doce da casa is normally served in a glass and it’s similar to “Serradura” or “Natas do Ceu”, that we described below, but as we said you never know.
+Doce da casa is typically served in a glass, and it’s similar to “Serradura” or “Natas do Ceu,” which we described below, but as we said, you never know.

-Nearly every restaurant has the Doce da Casa always ask what is the desert of the house, but it usually is good.
+Nearly every restaurant has the Doce da Casa, but you should always ask what the house’s dessert is.
+It is usually good.

 #4 Serradura

-Serradura means literally sawdust, due to the crumbled biscuit that goes on the dessert.
-This dessert pudding consists of alternating layers of condensed milk and cream with a crumbled biscuit (normally the biscuit is “bolacha Maria”, a brand frequently used in Portugal).
-It is a very simple but delicious dessert.
+Serradura means sawdust, due to the crumbled biscuit on the dessert.
+This pudding consists of alternating layers of condensed milk and cream with a crumbled biscuit (normally “bolacha Maria,” a brand frequently used in Portugal).
+It is a straightforward but delicious dessert.

-Due to the Portuguese presence, this dessert is also very famous in Macau, where you can frequently find it in restaurants and households.
+Due to the Portuguese presence, this dessert is also very famous in Macau, where it is frequently found in restaurants and households.

 Homemade Serradura